Most Popular ETFs by AUM

 ,

 The most popular ETFs are generally those with the highest assets under management (AUM), which is the total value of assets that an ETF manages on behalf of its investors.
-ETFs with the highest AUM also happen to be among the best ETFs with the lowest expense ratios
+Funds with the highest AUM are also among the best ETFs because of their high liquidity and low expense ratios

 Why Some of the Best ETFs Have the Highest AUM